What got you started doing what you do? What drove you to do this? What was the moment when you realized you just had to

-We had owned an herbal, aromatherapy and flower essence store for about 15 years, dealing with customers and creating product.
+We had owned an herbal, aromatherapy and flower essence store for about 15 years, dealing with customers and creating products.
 We also have been in wholesale for nearly thirty years and understand the needs of our customers.

 Why are you so passionate about what you do?

 Nature provides beautiful scents and essences useful for healing, beauty and mood enhancement.
 Introducing people to this green pharmacopeia puts them in touch with their inner healer and alchemist and is fun and empowering.
 They find a way to support their own health and lifestyle and become their own expert in day-to-day living and healing.

 With the educational aspect, we feel that by teaching people to deepen their own self-knowing, intuition and wholistic knowledge they can make a positive change in their lives, their families and their communities.

 Providing oils and essences to stores expands access and availability of the plants.

 It also smells great to work with the oils and I become ecstatic each time I blend.

 Who has been your Obi Wan Kenobi?
 Which mentors or teachers have most inspired you in this work?

 For Robert: “it was Bernard Jensen a pioneer in iridology and iris diagnosis, Norma Meyers an herbalist from B.C. and Rose Auger a medicine woman from northern Alberta, who was a memorable mentor.”